Convex Hull Prediction for Adaptive Video Streaming by Recurrent Learning: Introduction

 Our present work is motivated by the remarkable success of deep learning based solutions to image/video processing tasks.
 As deep neural networks have been proven to be effective on numerous image and video analysis tasks, the merit of using data driven deep learning techniques to estimate the convex hull of possible encode configurations deserves exploration.
 However, the challenge of adopting this approach primarily arises from the sheer volume of video data that needs to be processed to perform the spatiotemporal scene complexity assessment on individual video shots.
 Unlike many video processing applications, where decisions can be made by either processing the frames sequentially or by processing short temporal chunks of a few frames at a time, the decision regarding the optimal points in the encode parameter space of a video shot requires a model to be able to assimilate relevant information over its entire duration.
 This presents formidable challenges with respect to memory and compute requirements, when processing high resolution video shots having arbitrary lengths.
+Convolutional neural network (CNN) based architectures that are commonly deployed for processing visual data have finite temporal receptive fields, which limits their ability to capture information over entire video shots of arbitrary lengths.
+While recurrent neural networks (RNNs) are conceptually suitable for processing sequential data due to their ability to retain past information in the form of long term memories, conventional RNN designs do not preserve the spatial structure of the input, which limits their success on visual data, where learning spatial structures is crucial.